-- Mucolytic agents—to reduce mucus and help it move out of the lung
+- Mucolytic agents to reduce mucus and help it move out of the lungs

-- Steroid inhalers—to decrease swelling and irritation (only when necessary)
+- Steroid inhalers to ease swelling and irritation (only when needed)

-Other steps that may help clear mucus from the lungs include:
+Other things that may help clear the airways include:

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.